PrepMarquis/novela-hugo-starter/content/post/sustainability-factor-in-gen-z-startups-and-social-enterprises.md

 While the coating is different let's look at what's inside underneath.

+##### These are the general problems of all of these Z'er run programs.

 * Most of the work done in Gen-Z startups are **pro-bono**, it hurts the ownership and continuity.
 * There is generally little effort ensuring **efficiency in for-profit** or **accountability in non-profits**.
 * Some people are doing it because it is somewhat cool
 * Gen-Z entrepreneurs and founders work in cycles.
 * With little to no formal education or experience on management, Z'ers often form initiatives around a **halo-effect-leader**.

+#### Most of the work done in Gen-Z startups are **pro-bono**, it hurts the ownership and continuity.

+So when we discuss ownership and sustainability in Z'er startups